nonwiz/nonwiz/dumpster.md

 Play some noise, setting alarm

+## Gitlab Changes searcher

+## AI Whiteboard Bg generator
+Maybe let user put some text in that white board or photo, then we put it in the main background.

 ## Obsidian Extensions

 1. Figure out what people request the feature or issue with the most